flecsi/flecsi/_sources/src/user-guide/tracing.rst.txt

 When to Use Tracing
 +++++++++++++++++++++++++++++++++++++++++

-You should enable tracing anytime you have a set of tasks that will be ``flecsi::execute<>``'ed in the same sequence over and over again.
+You should enable tracing anytime you have a set of tasks that will be ``execute<>``'ed in the same sequence over and over again.